 When you sell assets such as shares or a second home you're liable to pay CGT on any increase in their value since you acquired them(5).
 But transfers between husband and wife or between registered civil partners don't attract CGT, so this means you're free to switch assets between you to make the most of tax allowances.

-Alternatively, if you and your partner pay different rates of tax, you might prefer to keep assets in the name of the lower earner, as the government recently increased the rate of CGT for higher- and additional-rate taxpayers from 18% to 28%(4).
+Alternatively, if you and your partner pay different rates of tax, you might prefer to keep assets in the name of the lower earner, as rate of CGT for higher- and additional-rate taxpayers is 28%(4).

 Similarly, you can transfer savings into the name of the lower-earning partner in order to pay less tax.
 Savings interest is normally taxed at 20% before you receive it.
 If you're a higher- or additional-rate taxpayer, you'll owe more tax, but if you have a low income you might be able to claim some tax back.